thebrumby/HotWalletClaimer/README.md

       - `debugIsOn`: Activate debugging to save screenshots; default is off.
       - `hideSensitiveInput`: Hide sensitive input such as phone numbers and seed phrases; default is ON.
       - `screenshotQRCode`: Log in by QR code; default is true, alternative is phone number and OTP.
-      - `maxSessions`: Number of simultaneous claim sessions; affects memory and CPU usage.
+      - `maxSessions`: Defines the number of simultaneous claim sessions permitted.
+Even if only one session is allowed at a time, you can manage multiple wallets.
+Additional wallets will queue and wait for an available claim session slot.
       - `verboseLevel`: Control verbosity of console messages; ranges from 1 (minimal) to 3 (all messages).
       - `forceNewSession`: Overwrite existing session and force a new login; useful if an existing session has errors.
 2. **Session Name Configuration:**